 After you’ve washed it, carefully inspect the surface and make sure it’s absolutely perfect.
 If there are any issues, now may be your last opportunity to address them.

 Step 10: Fill the Pool

-Fill your pool.
-Test the pool water to get a baseline for the chemical levels.
-The alkalinity, pH, and calcium levels will rise over the first few days.
-Your first goal is to get the alkalinity level and pH level right—therefore, you shouldn’t add chlorine or other harsh chemicals for three days.
-Ideally, you should wait until the pH and alkalinity levels are where they should be before adding the chlorine.
+It’s the moment you’ve been waiting for: You’re ready to fill your pool.
+You’ll want to test the pool water to get a baseline for the chemical levels.
+The alkalinity, pH, and calcium levels will rise over the next few days.
+It’s essential to get the alkalinity and pH levels where they need to be, so it’s best practice to avoid adding chlorine or other chemicals for at least three days.
+Only when the levels are correct can you add chlorine.

 As tempting as it may be, avoid swimming in your new luxury pool until the chemical levels have been sorted out.
 This could take anywhere between four and seven days.